Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * **ApplyAndMonitor → detect drift, don’t fix**
 * **ConfigurationModeFrequencyMins → drift detection interval** 🚀

-### Question #62
+### Question #46

-DRAG DROP You have a web app named App1 that is hosted on multiple servers.
+You have a web app named App1 that is hosted on multiple servers.

 App1 uses Application Insights in Azure Monitor.

-You need to compare the daily CPU usage from the last week for all servers.
+**You need to compare the daily CPU usage from the last week for all servers.**

 How should you complete the query?
 To answer, drag the appropriate values to the correct targets.
 Each value may be used once, more than once, or not at all.